open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 ## Group by attribute

-By specifying `group_by.resource_attribute` in the config, the exporter will determine a filepath for each telemetry record, by concatenating the value of the resource attribute to the `path` configuration value.
+By specifying `group_by.resource_attribute` in the config, the exporter will determine a filepath for each telemetry record, by substituting the value of the resource attribute into the `path` configuration value.

-The exporter will NOT write files outside of the `path` config value, eg: if `path` is "/data", and the resource attribute value is "../etc/my_config.yaml", then the final path will be sanitized to "/data/etc/my_config.yaml".
+The final path is guaranteed to start with the prefix part of the `path` config value (the part before the `*` character).
+For example if `path` is "/data/*.json", and the resource attribute value is "../etc/my_config", then the final path will be sanitized to "/data/etc/my_config.json".

 The final path can contain path separators (`/`).
 The exporter will create missing directories recursively (similarly to `mkdir -p`).